Homeschool schedule

 Traditional homeschool schedule

-With that being said I do not use a traditional homeschool schedule every day or at the same time eat breakfast, do math, reading and have language.
+With that being said I do not use a traditional Homeschool Daily Schedule or at the same time eat breakfast, do math, reading and have language.
 I don’t use repetition type schedule.
 Instead I go by my structured routine.
 As a result of which feels better and sounds better.
 My structured routine which still allows all our academic goals to be met.
 We have structured days even if it’s completely different subjects or courses for that specific day.

 I break our school year up into 36 weeks.
 Last year we did exactly that.
 It’s looking more like 34 of weeks of school this year with the snow days, the unfortunate pandemic, we’ve less holiday travel, a fair amount of staying home days.
 We surely have had more time for homeschool.
 This year my MS hasn’t caused any major problems.
 That’s another reason we can get excited about possibly finishing school a week or two early.